xaddwell/UDUP/README.md

-# UDUP by DJC and CJH
+# Universal Defensive Underpainting Patch: Making Your Text Invisible to Optical Character Recognition (MM 23)

-Universal Defensive Underpainting Patch: Making Your Text Invisible to Optical Character Recognition (MM 23)
+### code of UDUP by DJC and CJH